Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Acknowledgment

 \section{Acknowledgment}

+This study was supported by a grant from the Polish National Science Centre (UMO- 2013/08/W/HS6/00333).
 The authors would like to thank Mr. Mateusz Wilk for his help with simplifying the proof of Lemma \ref{L1} and conducting simulations.
-The authors would also like to thank Dr. Joanna Dreszer for her continuous support and encouragement.